Kishore Lab

 Monica Kishore, MS

-Monica Kishore, M.S. is an assistant professor with the Department of Radiation Medicine and Division of Radiation Physics.
-Ms. Kishore received her B.S. in Physics at Haverford College and an M.S. in Medical Physics from Duke University.
+Monica Kishore, M.S., is an assistant professor in the Department of Radiation Medicine and Division of Radiation Physics.
+She earned her B.S. in Physics from Haverford College and completed her M.S. in Medical Physics at Duke University.

 • Best practice utilization of motion management techniques in Radiotherapy